Keyboard shortcuts

 -3A receiver_types element is not a string

--8diversifier_index fractional, negative, non-numeric, or beyond the 2^88 space ("too large")
+-8diversifier_index fractional, negative, non-numeric, or beyond the 2^88 space ("too large"); for a transparent request, also >= 2^31 (the hardened half)

 -4Index already exposed with different receiver types ("was already generated with different receiver types.")